elastisys/hakube-installer/README.md

     # 'ubuntu'.
     "sshLoginUser": "ubuntu",
     # (Optional) A private SSH login key to use when connecting to nodes.
-    # Can be override on a per-node basis (see below).
+    # Can be overridden on a per-node basis (see below).
     "sshLoginKey": "~/.ssh/id_rsa",
     # The list of master nodes in the cluster.
 A minimum of 3 masters is
     # required.
     "masters": [
         {
             # The node's name.
             "nodeName": "ip-10-1-0-10.ec2.internal",
             # The node's private IP.
 In some cases, this may be the same IP as
             # the publicIP.
 Used for cluster-internal communication.
             "privateIP": "10.1.0.10",
             # The node's public IP.
 Used to run boot scripts.
             "publicIP": "35.168.152.188"
         },
         {